dandaman/whealbiCode/RRHS_network/README.md

 5. Diverse exploratory plots ([PDF](https://en.wikipedia.org/wiki/PDF))

 ## Workflow
-### 1. SNP filtering and export as multiple alignments
+### 1. SNP filtering and export as multiple alignments using IUPAC ambiguity and RRHS for heterozygous sites
 #### Applied filtering criteria (in order of application):
 1. Only SNPs
 2. Maximally missing in 10% of the genotypes